oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/image-creation/_index.md

 If you don't see the `imagetool` directory, then you missed a step in the [prerequisites]({{< relref "/samples/domains/image-creation-prerequisites.md" >}}).

-This command runs the WebLogic Image Tool in its Model in Image mode, and does the following:
+This command runs the WebLogic Image Tool to create the image and does the following:

   - Builds the final container image as a layer on a small `busybox` base image.
   - Copies the WDT ZIP file that's referenced in the WIT cache into the image.